• Loftus Hot Springs is a geothermal oasis near the Middle Fork Boise River

 Beyond Loftus Hot Springs: Other Adventures

-The Middle Fork Boise River is lined with several other natural hot springs worth exploring.
-Smith Cabin, Pete Creek, and Sheep Creek Bridge Hot Springs are scattered pools on both sides of the river, each offering soaking along the riverbank.
+The Middle Fork Boise River is lined with other natural hot springs worth exploring, among which are Smith Cabin, Pete Creek, and Sheep Creek Bridge Hot Springs.

-Closer to Atlanta, you’ll come across Atlanta Hot Springs, Chattanooga Hot Springs, and the Power Plant Recreation Area.
+Closer to Atlanta, you will come across Atlanta Hot Springs, Chattanooga Hot Springs, and the Power Plant Recreation Area.
 These undeveloped sites offer rugged soaking opportunities amid the wild scenery of the Boise National Forest.

 Beyond soaking, the Middle Fork Boise River is renowned for its fishing opportunities.
 Anglers can try their luck catching rainbow trout, cutthroat trout, and mountain whitefish.
 Numerous hiking trails also crisscross the forest, leading to alpine lakes, scenic viewpoints, and wildlife-rich meadows.